FRASER VALLEY ACADEMY OF DANCE604-826-0097

 FVAD ballet classes combine the basic RAD syllabus with more advanced open technique of the Russian Vaganova Academy, Italian Cecchetti and British Royal Ballet styles.

-Students are introduced to National Dance training (European folk dances) at Ballet 2, continuing this essential aspect of classical ballet training in special classes to Ballet 4.
+Students are introduced to Lyrical as well as National Dance training (European folk dances) at Ballet 2, continuing this essential aspect of classical ballet training in special classes to Ballet 4.
 Conditioning class (including floor barre, stretch-strength and PBT training) is introduced from level 3 at this level to enhance students’ flexibility and strength required for classical ballet.

 Students are required to train in a minimum of two ballet classes per week from Ballet 1 and beyond.
 Students in levels 1-5 are encouraged to take ISTD Modern and National Dance, and students in levels 6-10 add Contemporary and Pointe for complete training.
 (View Schedules)